eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/10-use-the-nx-dependency-graph-to-visualize-your-monorepo-structure.md

 Then you can go to http://127.0.0.1:4211 in your browser, to see and interact with the graph.

-The visual tool starts empty, but you can select apps, rpojects and libraries by using the checkboxes.
+The visual tool starts empty, but you can select apps, projects and libraries by using the checkboxes.
 You can also click the _Select All_ button to see a visual representation of your whole monorepo.

 **Good to know**